Terreii/andromeda-viewer/docs/index.md

 npm run build
 ```

 With `npm start` you start a server, which will run the backend of this viewer.
-To stop the viewer fokus your terminal and press ctrl + c.
+To stop the viewer focus your terminal and press ctrl + c.

 When the server runs, you can access the viewer in your browser under http://127.0.0.1:8000/.

+There is also a live reload mode!
+Whenever you save and change a file, the viewer/client will be reloaded, without the state of the viewer to reloaded.
+This can be accomplished if you enter the command `npm run watch`.

+The last two commands can be combined with `npm run startDev`.